codingoak/codingoak/README.md

 # `Daniel Eicher`
-Hello, I'm a passionate web developer and mainly work on the front-end with Vue.js and TypeScript.
+Hello, I'm a passionate web developer and mainly work on the front-end with Vue.js and TypeScript :technologist:.
 I'm from [Thun ](https://en.wikipedia.org/wiki/Thun):switzerland:, living in Valencia with my little family and enjoying the sun and the sea :)

-> :technologist: Currently deepening my knowledge of Vue.js and TypeScript.

 ### `Languages`
 ![JavaScript](https://img.shields.io/badge/-JavaScript-000?&logo=JavaScript)